How To Install Carpet

 Time Required: Over 1 day

-- Unroll the padding so the seams, if any, will be at right angles to those in the carpet.
+- Install carpet pad so that any seams will be at right angles to those in the carpet.

 - Tape neighboring pieces together with 2- to 3-inch masking tape or as directed by the manufacturer.

 - Use a staple hammer-tacker to fasten the carpet pad against the edge of the tack strip.

 - Trim excess pad at the edge of the tack strip with a carpet trimmer or sharp utility knife.